KaMiKaZeE1221/SiR-System-Monitor/README.md

 ## Requirements

-- OS: Windows 10+ (Might support earlier version but I have not personally tested.)
+- OS: Windows 10+ (Might support earlier versions but I have not personally tested.)

 Optional (for richer sensors):